 M1 Finance vs SoFi – Expert Review of Robo and DIY Features

 Both SoFi and M1 Finance are dominating the robo advisory automated and self-directed investing worlds.
 Each platform is easy to navigate and offers free investment management.
-For DIY investors, you can access stocks, ETFs, crypto (coming soon to M1) and more.
+For DIY investors, you can access stocks, ETFs, crypto and more.
 You’ll find investing, banking, and borrowing all under one roof at M1 and SoFi.
-But, only one offers Certified Financial Planner access.
+But, only one offers fee-free Certified Financial Planner access.

 To find out the similarities, differences and which one is best for you, read this comprehensive review – and watch the comparison video.